damatgre/employee-management-system/README.md

 Start application by typing node app.js into the command-line/terminal.

-Follow along with prompts to select type of employee.
+Follow along with prompts to select the option you wish to execute.

-Answer prompts to fill out information for Manager, Engineer(s), and Intern(s).
+Once you have selected the prompt of your choosing, input your answer, and you will be directed back to the start menu.

 ## Screenshot and Video